 To help navigate check out the table of contents to jump to a specific section.

-Engine and Transmission Mounts
+LS Swap Engine and Transmission Mounts for 73-87 C10

 There are various engines mounts out there; Dirty Dingo and Tejas Steelworks seem to be the two most popular ones.
 I went with Tejas for both the engine and transmission mounts based on research I did.
 The Tejas mounts allowed me to use my stock oil pan as I mentioned above with no issues.
 Overall the Tejas Steelwork mounts definitely were quality made products.
 Links to both mounts are at the end.

-Engine and Transmission Install
+How to install the Engine and Transmission

 It feels like it has taken forever to get to this step, and it has been.
 I am at about 11 months in and taking my time with the engine and assembly.
 I was parked the truck perpendicular in the garage and which allowed me to use all three stalls and have more working room.
 I am very lucky that my wife was chill with it.